civl-verifier/civl-verifier.github.io/doc.md

 # Linear Typing and Permissions

-CIVL exploits linear typing to automatically inject logical assumptions when proving that a location or yield invariant is inteference-free or two actions commute with each other.
+Civl exploits linear typing to automatically inject logical assumptions when proving that a location or yield invariant is inteference-free or two actions commute with each other.

 ```boogie
 type {:linear "X"} Tid;